Brendqnn/streamline/README.md

 # Streamline

-Streamline is a multimedia processing library for audio and video playback and compression.
+Streamline is a multimedia processing library for audio and video playback, and compression.